rrbarioni/dog-breed-recognition/README.md

         |-- classifier.ipynb
     |-- models/
 ````
-- Now, follow the instructions at *dog-breed-recognition/src/classifier.ipynb* to generate the classifier, which will be stored at *dog-breed-recognition/models/classifier.pth*.
+- Follow the instructions at *dog-breed-recognition/src/classifier.ipynb* to generate the classifier, which will be stored at *dog-breed-recognition/models/classifier.pth*;
+- After cloning the repository locally (let's call it *root/*), create a directory called *models/* inside of it (so it should be *root/models/*) and place the generated classifier from Google Colab (*dog-breed-recognition/models/classifier.pth*) there.

 #### Using the classifier

-- After cloning the repository locally (let's call it *root/*), create a directory called *models/* inside of it (so it should be *root/models/*) and place the generated classifier from Google Colab (*dog-breed-recognition/models/classifier.pth*) there.

 For usage on a input image, you may refer to *root/src/classification.py*; from an image of a dog, the classifier outputs a list of n-mostlike dog breeds, as well as their confidence values.